 Nevada has made great strides in recent years to improve the behavioral health related outcomes described above.
-For example, the Good Samaritan Drug Overdose Act of 2015 was signed into law on May 5, 2015.25 In addition to providing immunity for personal use and possession of controlled substances for those seeking medical attention during a drug overdose, the law also requires that prescribing physicians obtain a patient utilization report on the State's Prescription Monitoring Program (PMP) before initiation of a schedule II, III, or IV prescription drug for a new patient, or for a course of treatment lasting longer than seven days that is part of a new course of treatment for an existing patient.26 Further, the Act expands access to the opioid antagonist Naloxone by allowing providers to prescribe and/or dispense the product to persons in a position to assist another person at risk of an overdose and by allowing a pharmacist with standing orders to store and dispense the product.27
+For example, the Good Samaritan Drug Overdose Act of 2015 was signed intolaw on May 5, 2015.25 In addition to providing immunity for personal use and possession of controlled substances for those seeking medical attention during a drug overdose, the law also requires that prescribing physicians obtain a patient utilization report on the State's Prescription Monitoring Program (PMP) before initiation of a schedule II, III, or IV prescription drug for a new patient, or for a course of treatment lasting longer than seven days that is part of a new course of treatment for an existing patient.26 Further, the Act expands access to the opioid antagonist Naloxone by allowing providers to prescribe and/or dispense the product to persons ina position to assist another person at risk of an overdose and by allowing a pharmacist with standing orders to store and dispense the product.27

-The Prescription Drug Abuse Prevention Act was passed unanimously by the legislature and was signed into law on June 16, 2017.28 The law, which went into effect on January 1, 2018, expands
+The Prescription Drug Abuse Prevention Act was passed unanimously by the legislature and wassigned into law on June 16, 2017.28 The law, which went into effect on January 1, 2018, expands and updates State laws requiring doctors and hospitals to report any drug overdoses to the State; permits licensing boards to access PMP data to investigate inappropriate prescribing, dispensing, or use of a controlled substance; and requires that prescribers perform a risk assessment before prescribing a controlled substance.29

 23Nevada Department of Health and Human Services.
 Office of Data Analytics.
 Nevada Opioid Surveillance January 2021.
 Available at: https://dhhs.nv.gov/uploadedFiles/dhhsnvgov/content/Programs/Office_of_Analytics/Opioid%20Surveillance%20Report_Jun2021.pdf.
-(2020) data is preliminary).
+(2020 data is preliminary).